goofball222/factorio/README.md

 ---

-**AS OF 2017-09-28:** For security/attack surface reduction the container is configured to run the Factorio headless server with an internal user & group `factorio` having a pre-set UID & GID of 999.
+For security/attack surface reduction the container is configured to run the Factorio headless server with an internal user & group `factorio` having a pre-set UID & GID of 999.
 The container will attempt to adjust permissions on mapped volumes and data to match before dropping privileges to start the Factorio server processes.
 If the container is being run with a different Docker --user setting permissions may need to be fixed manually.